All Products

 ALB supports backend servers in data centers.
 This example shows how to add on-premises servers in a data center to an ALB instance within the same region.

 A company created a virtual private cloud (VPC) named VPC1 in the China (Chengdu) region.
-An ALB instance is created in VPC1.
-The company wants the ALB instance in VPC1 to forward requests to on-premises servers in a data center in the China (Chengdu) region.
+An Internet-facing ALB instance is created in VPC1.
+The company wants the ALB instance to forward requests to on-premises servers in a data center in the China (Chengdu) region.

 image

-The following table describes how networks are designed in this example.
-You can plan CIDR blocks based on your business requirements.
-Make sure that the CIDR blocks do not overlap with each other.
+Click to view the planned network segments in this example.
+You can plan network segments based on your business requirements.
+Ensure that they do not overlap with each other.

 China (Chengdu)